 Is The Cosmos A Sunflower?

-Cosmos are not a sunflower, but they both belong to the Sunflower family.
+Cosmos are not sunflowers, but they both belong to the Sunflower family.

 Types of Cosmos Flower